But it seems to me that their benefit to our dogs is often overlooked.

 I think that most dogs, and people, could use probiotics supplementation.

 If your dog has had an antibiotic treatment, it is a good idea to consider supplementing.
 If your dog has digestive issues, such as diarrhea, probiotics might help.
-If your dog has problem with allergies, or other immune system issues, I would discuss possible benefits of probiotics with a vet.
+If your dog has a problem with allergies or other immune system issues, I would discuss possible benefits of probiotics with a vet.

 In any case, probiotics can do no harm.

 Supplementation will help to re-introduce the friendly bacteria back into your dog's system.
 This is where prebiotics come in.
 Prebiotics are non-digestible food ingredients, such as some types of dietary fiber, that help good bacteria multiply and prosper.
 A good example is beet pulp.
 Think of prebiotics as nourishment for your dog's friendly bacteria.
 Prebiotics are your dog's friends' friends.

 Whether your dog has a healthy population of good bacteria on his own, or if you supplement with probiotics, you might want to make sure that his diet provides the prebiotics needed to support his friendly bacteria.